-Below are the steps to generate the certificates using the SIMP-provided, Fake CA.
+Below are the steps to generate the certificates using the SIMP-provided, Fake CA. These steps assume the production environment.

+1. cd to /var/simp/environments/production/FakeCA/

-- 1. Type cd /var/simp/environments/simp/FakeCA - 2.
-Type vi togen - 3.
-Remove old entries from the file and add the Fully Qualified Domain Name (FQDN) of the systems (one per line) for which certificates will be created.
+2. Run vi togen

+(a) Remove old entries from the file and add the Fully Qualified Domain Name (FQDN) of the systems (one per line) for which certificates will be created.

-Note: To use alternate DNS names for the same system, separate the names with commas and without spaces.
+Note: To use alternate DNS names for the same system, separate the names with commas and omit any spaces.